cloudflare/cloudflare-docs/products/email-routing/src/content/postmaster.md

 * `spf1`: Refers to SPF version 1, the most common and more widely adopted version of SPF.
 * `include`: Include a second query to `_spf.mx.cloudflare.net` and allow its contents.
 * `~all`: Otherwise [`SoftFail`](http://www.open-spf.org/SPF_Record_Syntax/) on all other origins. `SoftFail` means NOT allowed to send, but in transition.
-This instructs the upstream server to accept the email but mark it as bad if it came from any IP addresses outside of those defined in the SPF records.
+This instructs the upstream server to accept the email but mark it as suspicious if it came from any IP addresses outside of those defined in the SPF records.

 If we do a TXT query to `_spf.mx.cloudflare.net`, we get: